SPOONFLOWER WALLPAPER IS DESIGNED TO REPEAT BEAUTIFULLY WHEN INSTALLED AS DESCRIBED. READ ALL THE INSTRUCTIONS BEFORE YOU START.

 PREPARE YOUR WALL

 The wall you’re applying your paper to should be smooth, clean and dust free.
 Patch or sand any damaged areas of the wall, especially where sharp edges might pierce or tear the wallpaper.
 For best results, apply wallpaper to a surface that is a solid, light color.
+If your wall has been recently painted, allow at least 4+ weeks for the paint to cure before applying wallpaper.
+Applying wallpaper over uncured paint can lead to bubbling.

 START AT THE LEFT EDGE OF YOUR WALL